The Center for Legislative Archives

 Records of Congress

-The Center also holds records from legislative branch organizations and legislative branch commissions, such as the Congressional Budget Office, the Office of Technology Assessment, publications from the Government Printing Office, and the records of the 9/11 Commission.
+The Center also holds records from legislative branch organizations, such as the Congressional Budget Office (RG 520), the Office of Technology Assessment (RG 444), and the Government Accountability Office (RG 411).

 Special Collections

-To supplement the official records of Congress housed at the Center, the Center for Legislative Archives maintains other materials in its holdings:
+To supplement the official records of Congress, the Center maintains the following special collections:

 Research Room

 The Center for Legislative Archives is located in the National Archives building in downtown Washington, DC.
-For directions and additional information about conducting research at the National Archives, visit Information for Researchers at the National Archives Building in Washington, DC.
+For directions and information about conducting research, visit Information for Researchers at the National Archives Building in Washington, DC.

-In the research room, the Center maintains published source material on Congress including the Journals of the House and Senate, the Congressional Record (and its predecessors the Globe and the Annals of Congress), Guide to the U.S. Serial Set, CIS Indexes, as well as other works on the history of Congress.
-Visit the Center's page on Getting Started With Your Research for more information.
+In the East Search Room on the second floor, the Center maintains published source material on Congress, including the Journals of the House and Senate, the Congressional Record (and its predecessor publications), the Statutes at Large, the CIS Indexes, as well as other published works on the history of Congress.

 Top